 (xi-a) financial assistance to charitable institutions approved by the Board or recognized educational institutions, subject to a maximum of two per cent of total receipt (excluding money raised under clause (v) of Section 17 and grants made by Government) in the previous financial year;]

-(5) Every Committee shall, out of its total receipts [excluding moneys raised under clause (v) of [Section 17, money realized as development cess and grants made] by the State or Central Government in the financial year, pay to the Board as contribution such amount not exceeding fifty per cent of the first fifty lakh rupees of the receipts as the State Government may, by notification, declare from time to time, and all receipts exceeding fifty
+(5) Every Committee shall, out of its total receipts [excluding moneys raised under clause (v) of [Section 17, money realised as development cess and grants made] by the State or Central Government in the financial year, pay to the Board as contribution such amount not exceeding fifty per cent of the first fifty lakh rupees of the receipts as the State Government may, by notification, declare from time to time, and all receipts exceeding fifty lakh rupees.]

 “26-PP. Uttar Pradesh State Marketing Development Fund.-(1) There shall be established for the Board, a Fund, to be called the “Uttar Pradesh State Marketing Development Fund” to which the following amounts shall be credited, namely: